draeger-lab/SPECIMEN/docs/source/cmpb/run-pipeline.rst

 ``CMPB``: Collecting Data
 -------------------------

-The pipeline has two obligatory parameters:
+The worfklow has two obligatory parameters:

 - Path to a model